Danny-Devs/gitlify/docs/implementation_plan.md

 2. **GitHub Integration Scope**

-   - Initially limited to public repositories
+   - Focused exclusively on public repositories that anyone can learn from
    - Will use unauthenticated GitHub API with appropriate rate limit handling
    - Repository data will be cached to minimize API calls
+   - Emphasis on helping users discover and learn from repositories they don't own
+   - Interface will encourage exploration of well-designed open source projects

 3. **Initial Feature Limits**
    - Analysis will focus on high-level insights (architecture, structure, patterns)